Observational Constraints on Cool Gas Clouds in M82's Starburst-Driven Outflow: Methods

 Another parameter of interest for comparing with simulation results is the projected gas column density $N_{\rm H}$ parallel to the wind direction \citep{gronke_growth_2018,Gronke2020,gronke_survival_2022}, which emanates from the starburst nucleus:

-where $\Delta l$ is the cloud structure dimension parallel to the wind.
-As shown by the dotted white line in Figure~\ref{fig:cloudatlas}, we measure the path length of the cloud the hot wind transverses through the center of the each region.
+where $\Delta l$ is the cloud structure dimension parallel to the wind \edit1{and $f$ is once again the volume filling factor}.
+As shown by the dotted white line in Figure~\ref{fig:cloudatlas}, \edit1{we measure the path length the hot wind transverses through the center of the each region.}